• Home

 • Then pour into a tall, narrow pouring jug, and blend with an immersion blender to eliminate all bubbles.
 The glaze then becomes smooth and ultra-shiny: you can almost see yourself as in a mirror.

-• To know: You can also glaze at a slightly lower or higher temperature depending on the desired texture.
-At 33-34°C (91/93°F), the texture is optimal: fluid but covering.
+• Note: You can also glaze at a slightly lower or higher temperature depending on the desired texture.
+At 33-34°C, the texture is optimal: fluid yet covering.

-• Place the mousse cake on a wire rack or on a smaller stand to elevate it.
-Set everything on a tray lined with plastic wrap to easily catch the excess glaze.
-Quickly run your hand over the entremet or use a paper towel to remove any traces of frost before glazing.
+• Place the mousse cake on a wire rack or a smaller stand to elevate it.
+Set everything on a tray lined with plastic wrap to easily catch any excess glaze.
+Gently run your hand over the surface or use a paper towel to remove any traces of frost before glazing.

-• Pour the glaze, making sure to cover the cake well.
-You can gently pass a spatula over the top to smooth it out, with a light and quick motion.
+• Pour the glaze evenly, making sure to fully cover the cake.
+You can lightly run a spatula over the top in one smooth, quick motion to even it out.

-• Let the glaze flow naturally.
-As soon as it stops dripping, pass two long spatulas under the mousse cake and lightly rub against the grid with back-and-forth movements to cleanly cut off the drips.
+• Let the glaze drip naturally.
+Once it stops dripping, slide two long spatulas under the mousse cake and gently rub them against the rack with a back-and-forth motion to cleanly cut off the excess glaze.

-• If you've elevated the mousse cake, cut the drips using clean scissors or a well-sharpened knife blade.
+• If the cake is elevated, trim any remaining drips using clean scissors or a sharp knife.

-• Carefully transfer the mousse cake to a serving dish or a gold cardboard.
+• Gently transfer the mousse cake onto a serving platter or a gold cake board.
 Let it thaw in the refrigerator for at least 6 hours.

-• If you're in a hurry, you can also let it thaw at room temperature, but the texture will be more stable with a slow thawing in the cold.
+• If you're short on time, you can also let it thaw at room temperature, but the texture will be more stable with a slow defrost in the fridge.

 Thank you for your visit and your comments!